vinaydhegde/vinaydhegde.github.io/_posts/2020-04-05-Deploy and run an application in Kubernetes.md

 date: 2020-04-05
 ---

-In this post, we'll first take a look at Kubernetes and container orchestration in general and then we'll walk through a step-by-step tutorial that details how to deploy a Flask-based microservice (along with Postgres and Vue.js) to a Kubernetes cluster.
+In this post, we'll first take a look at Kubernetes and container orchestration in general and then we'll walk through a step-by-step tutorial that details how to deploy a Flask-based microservice (along with Postgres and React.js) to a Kubernetes cluster.

-> This is an intermediate-level tutorial.
-It assumes that you have basic working knowledge of Flask and Docker.
-Review the [Microservices with Docker, Flask, and React](http://testdriven.io/) course for more info on these tools.

 Dependencies: